uds-se/sflkit/README.md

 After the instrumentation, you can run your tests or experiments.
 But keep in mind to preserve the `EVENTS_PATH` file for each failing and passing run.

-If you want to analyze your runs you need to execute
+If you want to analyze your runs, you need to execute
 ```sh
 sflkit -c path/to/your/config analyze
 ```